ericdequ/Sports/data/blog/Football/LG/anchor_strength_holding_the_line_against_bull_rushes.md

 # Anchor Strength: Holding the Line Against Bull Rushes

 In the rough-and-tumble world of American football, holding the line against a charging defender is crucial.
 This action is known as "anchoring," and it requires a unique blend of core strength, leg power, and impeccable stance.
-In this article, we'll break down the essentials of developing anchor strength, blending player knowledge and coaching wisdom to keep your linesmen rock solid.
+In this article, well break down the essentials of developing anchor strength, blending player knowledge and coaching wisdom to keep your linesmen rock solid.

 ## The Importance of Anchor Strength